Kwpolska/pkgbuild-templates/README.md

 PKGBUILD templates
 ==================
-Those are sample PKGBUILDs, created by Chris “Kwpolska” Warrick.
+Those are sample PKGBUILDs, created by Chris Warrick.
 They are free to use, licensed under a custom BSD-like license.

 License
 =======
-Copyright © 2013–2014, Chris “Kwpolska” Warrick.
+Copyright © 2013–2015, Chris Warrick.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are
 met:

-1. Redistributions of *the whole repository* must retain the above copyright notice, this list of conditions, and the following disclaimer.
+1. Redistributions of *the entire repository* must retain the above copyright notice, this list of conditions, and the following disclaimer.